HWTeng-Teaching/202509-Statistics/13015_林煒軒/HW0913/README.md

 Are there any outliers? **No, since all data fall between the lower and upper fences.**

 ### d.
-Yes, since mercury accumulates over time, individuals from different age groups are expected to have varying levels of mercury.
+Assuming that mercury accumulates in the liver over time, it is expected that individuals from different age groups will have varying mercury concentrations.
+Thus, it is reasonable that the sizes of these four observations are smaller than those of the others.

 ## CH02.04_Q24